 Acknowledgments.
 This research was funded by NASA contract NAS5-02099 (THEMIS).
-The THEMIS project has been made possible by many individuals whom we thank greatly, in particular V. Angelopoulos and F. Mozer.
+The THEMIS project has been made possible by many individuals whom we thank greatly, including V. Angelopoulos and F. Mozer whom we acknowledge for use of EFI data.
 We acknowledge the WDC for Geomagnetism, Kyoto University, Japan for the geomagnetic indices, and D. J. McComas, N. Ness and CDAWeb for the ACE data.